oracle/truffleruby/doc/user/truffleruby-additions.md

 You may be able to find some other modules and methods not listed here that look interesting, such as `Truffle::POSIX`.
 Additional modules and methods not listed in this document are designed to support the implementation of TruffleRuby and should not be used.
-They may modified or made not visible to user programs in the future, and you should not use them.
+They may be modified or made not visible to user programs in the future, and you should not use them.